18 Jun 2018

 As a limited company director, you can claim for most of the expenses in the previous list.
 There are some exceptions, though.
 Firstly, if you work at a home office, and spend the majority of your work time there, you can claim a percentage of your gas and electricity bills.
 You can also claim for broadband, as long as your company pays the internet expenses.
 Another allowable expense is childcare.
 To get this, you'll need to use an approved childcare provider, and make sure that you pay them via the company account.
 Furthermore, you can claim for annual work events, if the event is annual, open to all employees in the company, and if the cost per head is no more than £150 (including VAT).
 Lastly, you can claim certain medical costs, including eye tests and health insurance.
 For all expenses to qualify, they must directly relate to the business and be tax-deductible.

-For further information on whether a particular expense is allowable or not, contact Croner on 0808 145 3381.
+For further information on whether a particular expense is allowable or not, please contact Croner on 0808 145 3381.

 Free to Download Employer Resources